sumanai04/Receipt-Inator/README.md

 you could start immediately by using https://receipt-inator.vercel.app

-or if you want to self host you could follow this instructions:
+or if you want to self host you could follow these instructions:

 ### Prerequisites